 Personal Tutors work with you to help you:

 You’ll have online tools to make notes on your progress and discussions to reflect on advice and feedback from staff.

 You will have a one-to-one meeting with your Personal Tutor at least once each semester.

 The first meeting is usually during induction or the first two weeks of the semester.
 You can arrange other meetings at any time during the semester.

-You can make detailed notes on the Personal Tutor channel in MyEd, the University of Edinburgh's web portal.
+You can make detailed notes on the Personal Tutor channel in MyEd, the University's web portal.
 These will form a record of your reflection, understanding and activities.